VMironiuk/volodymyroniuk.github.io/_posts/2022-04-10-memory-management-in-swift-with-arc.markdown

 ### An example with a situation where two properties, both of which are allowed to be `nil`, have a strong reference cycle

 Let’s take a look at an example where two properties, both of which are allowed to be `nil`, have a strong reference cycle.
-Suppose we have two classes with properties which refers to an instance of each other:
+Suppose we have two classes with properties that refer to an instance of each other:

 {% highlight swift %}
 class Pilot {